A coalgebraic treatment of conditional transition systems with upgrades

-By choosing for the set of conditions the powerset of all features, ordered discretely, one can simulate FTS via CTS.
-Due to the upgrading aspect of CTS, the same does not hold the other way around.
+By choosing for the set of conditions the powerset of all features, ordered discretely, one can simulate FTSs via CTSs (cf. \cite{CTS:Tase2017}).
+Due to the upgrading aspect of CTSs, the same does not hold the other way around.
 Similar systems to CTSs have been studied for instance by Cordy et al. \cite{DBLP:conf/icse/CordyCPSHL12} and Kupferman \cite{doi:10.1142/S0129054110007192}.
-FTS in particular have been an active field of study in the past years, with various similar, yet not identical definitions being conceived in various lines of work.
-Classen et al. \cite{Classen:2010:MCL:1806799.1806850}, as well as Atlee et al. \cite{Atlee:2015:MBI:2820126.2820133} and Cordy et al. \cite{Cordy2013:adaptivefts} have worked, among many others, on FTS and the accompanying feature diagrams.
+FTSs in particular have been an active field of study in the past years, with various similar, yet not identical definitions being conceived in various lines of work.
+Classen et al. \cite{Classen:2010:MCL:1806799.1806850}, as well as Atlee et al. \cite{Atlee:2015:MBI:2820126.2820133} and Cordy et al. \cite{Cordy2013:adaptivefts} have worked, among many others, on FTSs and the accompanying feature diagrams.

 In the future, we want to characterise conditional bisimulation via operational semantics and an appropiate logic.
 Furthermore, we are interested in analysing different properties of CTSs rather than bisimulation, in particular we are interested in a notion of weak bisimilarity.
 For this purpose, we will consider adapting a path-based approach similar to the one present in \cite{BK17} to the Kleisli category of the reader monad.